 The production of healthy, sufficiently ripe grapes relies on a good management of the vineyard.
-The diseases that can affect the vines and the grapes, such as mildew, powdery mildew, powdery mildew, botrytis, dead arm disease, which are called “fungal diseases”, are technically well monitored.
-The problems led by pests, insects and spiders, however, are more complex to cope with.
-Our technical advisors help us find alternative methods to agrochemicals.
-Insecticides are used only in the case of proven presence, and if it endangers the harvest.
+The diseases that can affect the vines and the grapes, such as mildew, powdery mildew, botrytis, dead arm disease – all called “fungal diseases”- are regularly monitored.
+However, pest disease are more complex to deal with.
+Our technical advisors help us find alternative methods to the use of chemicals, such as essential oils.
+Stronger insecticides are only used if the pest have been observed in the vineyard (there is no preventive treatement done), and if it endangers the harvest.

-When the ripening of the grapes is complete, the harvest is the key moment reached after a full year of work.
+When the ripening of the grapes is complete, the harvest is the culmination of a full year of work in the vineyard.
 We have to check the berries, analyse them, and taste them.
 We must also carefully pay attention to weather forecasts.
-And when we take the decision to harvest, in cooperation with our oenologist Antoine MEDEVILLE and the whole team of Laboratoire Oenoconseil in Pauillac, our teams of pickers take place in the cellar and in the vineyards, according to an established schedule.
+And when we decide to harvest, it is done in close cooperation with our oenologist Antoine MEDEVILLE and the entire team of Laboratoire Oenoconseil in Pauillac.
+Our teams of pickers work in the cellar and in the vineyards, according to an established schedule.

-We first harvest the plots of Merlot, whose maturity is always reached earlier.
-Cabernet Sauvignon and Petit Verdot will be picked afterwards.
-It is a very intense but convivial period, which marks the end of a cycle in the vineyard and the birth of a new wine in the cellars, without compromising on quality.
+We first harvest Merlot, whose maturity is always reached earlier.
+Cabernet Sauvignon and Petit Verdot are picked afterwards, due to their high IBMP content (a molecule responsible for the famous green pepper smell of unripe Cabernet Sauvignon).
+It is a very intense but convivial period, which marks the end of a cycle in the vineyard and the birth of a new wine in the cellars.

-For certain parcels, especially those whose grapes are used to make our white wine and the micro-cuvee Insula Amphora, the grapes are hand-picked, and the stalks carefully taken away.
-The grapes are sorted to eliminate all parts that are not in good condition.
+For certain plots, especially those whose grapes are used to make our white wine and the micro-cuvee Insula Amphora, the grapes are hand-picked, and the stalks carefully taken away.
+The grapes are hand-sorted to eliminate all parts that would not meet the selection criteria.
 Then, using a pump, the grapes are stored in the stainless steel vats, which are all equipped with a thermo-regulation system.
 The alcoholic fermentation process starts.

 We are “artisans” winegrowers shaping the vineyard, and our winery is a like a workshop.
 We refuse compromises on quality and hygiene and strive to produce wines that reflect their origin and their terroir: The Medoc.
 For these reasons, we combine the best of traditional winemaking techniques and technological innovation, keeping in mind that the fruit is the main component of wines, and that it must be sublimated.

 According to a strict traceability, established plot by plot and according to the different soils and quality, we will be able to vinify together berries of homogeneous profile, with complementary and harmonious qualities.
 After a cold pre-fermentation maceration, the young wine will remain for about 3 weeks in these thermo-regulated vats, experiencing daily processes (pumping over and punching of the cap).
-Meanwhile, the grapes will build their tannins, anthocyanins, and express all their potential.
+Meanwhile, the must will extract the tannins, anthocyanins contains in the skin and seeds of the grapes.

 In December, we will proceed to the runoff of the vats to separate the wine from the grape marc.
 A second fermentation process called “malo-lactic fermentation” takes place.
-It helps the wine to gain roundness, smoothness and precision.
+By transforming the very acidic Malic acid (which has the acidity of a green apple) into the Lactic acid (which has an acidity similar to yogurt or sour cream), it helps the wine to gain roundness, smoothness and precision.
 The marc is pressed and the concentrated press wine will be aged in barrels, separately, waiting for future blends.

 Blends and Barrel Aging